nick-ernie/kms-test/README.md

-(Cash machine output is shown in green italics).
+(Cash machine output is shown in italics).